Palatine Hill, Vatican Museums, Piazza Navona

 If you are eager to cover as much as possible of ancient Rome, you will do all the things on today’s agenda!
 If you’d rather concentrate on some specific sights – feel free to skip others – because there are loads of Roman remains, archaeology and culture included in today’s itinerary!

-You will begin your Rome sightseeing with one of the absolutely top sights!
+You will begin your 3 days in Rome with one of the absolutely top sights!
 You’d better buy your ticket online before going to make sure you can go at your preferred time.
 There are several ticket options (also a combined ticket to visit the Colosseum, the Roman Forum and the Palatine Hill)

 The Colosseum is the huge amphitheatre which was commissioned around 70-72 AD by Emperor Vespasian and completed by his son and successor, Titus, in 80 AD.
 It was inaugurated with 100 days of gladiatorial combats and animal fights.
 Over 9,000 wild animals seem to have lost their lives during the inaugural games.